Wladefant/Wladefant/README.md

 # Hi, I'm Wladefant 👋
-I'm a student at a mathematically profiled high school in Berlin, Germany
+I'm a Computer student at the Technical University Munich, Germany

 ### Coding
 - I'm currently writing on